Augustine Tun - MBACP Dip

 My counselling experience began in the 1990s with the completion of a Certificate in Combined Counselling Theory and Skill.
 As well as professional counselling, I have some 30 years' practice supporting people experiencing bereavement, trauma or other life difficulties through my voluntary work with Victim Support, Samaritans, ARC Counselling, the Coroner’s Court Support Service, with homeless people through CRISIS, and working in a therapeutic residential setting for adults with learning difficulties.
 This work has provided me with a wealth of experience, interacting with and supporting individuals from diverse communities and backgrounds through difficult and distressing times in their lives.

-In my professional capacity as a qualified counsellor I have helped clients experiencing:
+In my professional capacity as a qualified counsellor I have helped clients with varied issues, including:

 - domestic violence